order now

 The active ingredient Fluconazole is used to treat fungal infections.
 Examples include the infection of the oral, nasal and vaginal mucosa with the yeast Candida albicans, fungal skin infections (dermatomycosis) and the infection of the meninges with Coccidioides immitis(coccidioidomycosis, also known as known valley or desert fever).

-SEE ALSO: Where to Buy Terbinafine (Lamisil) 250 mg over the counter in the UK
+SEE ALSO: Where to Buy Terbinafine 250 mg over the counter in the UK

-Fluconazole is often via the mouth (oral) administered, for example in the form of capsules.
-The dosage is determined individually and is often between 50 milligrams daily (or 150 milligrams per week) and 400 milligrams daily.
-In very severe cases, a Fluconazole dosage is possible up to 800 milligrams a day.
-Usually a double dose of Fluconazole is the first day of treatment taken to quickly achieve a high drug concentration in the body.
+Fluconazole is often given by mouth (orally), for example in the form of capsules.
+The dosage is individual and is often between 50 milligrams a day (or 150 milligrams a week) and 400 milligrams a day.
+In very severe cases, fluconazole doses of up to 800 milligrams a day are possible.
+Usually a double dose of fluconazole is taken on the first day of treatment to quickly achieve a high concentration of the drug in the body.

-In some cases, the agent is administered directly into a vein (intravenously).
+In some cases, the medication is given directly into a vein (intravenously).

 What are the side effects of Fluconazole?

-In a step down from ten to one hundred patients treated side effects such as vomiting, rash, and an increase in liver enzymes in the blood.
+In a range of ten to one hundred patients treated side effects such as vomiting, rash and an increase in liver enzymes in the blood.

-Fluconazole side effects in an are from hundreds to thousands of patients anemia, decreased appetite, drowsiness, skin rash and itching.
+Fluconazole side effects in a range of hundreds to thousands of patients are anaemia, decreased appetite, drowsiness, skin rash and itching.

 What should I watch for while taking Fluconazole?

-The active ingredient Fluconazole inhibits the liver specific drug-degrading enzymes (especially CYP2C9, CYP2C19 and CYP3A4).
-If other drugs administered concomitantly with Fluconazole, whose levels can rise significantly due to the reduced degradation and reach toxic (toxic) concentrations.
-Examples include the antiallergic agent terfenadine, pimozide (medicines for psychoses), antibiotics such as Erythromycin and certain agents against cardiac arrhythmias.
-Concomitant use should be avoided or require a dose adjustment.
-The latter is also in combination with other agents may be required:
+The active ingredient in fluconazole inhibits liver-specific drug metabolizing enzymes (particularly CYP2C9, CYP2C19 and CYP3A4).
+If other drugs are co-administered with fluconazole, their levels may increase significantly and reach toxic concentrations due to reduced metabolism.
+Examples include the antiallergic agent terfenadine, pimozide (antipsychotic), antibiotics such as erythromycin and certain antiarrhythmic agents.
+Concomitant use should be avoided or may require dose adjustment.
+The latter may also be necessary in combination with other agents:

 • amphotericin B (another antifungal; it is combined may be applied in severe infections)